-Michael is a Chartered UK and European Patent Attorney, and his practice involves co-ordinating patent strategies worldwide, with a particular emphasis on technologies such as semiconductor and superconductor systems, integrated circuits, and software control systems for electronic devices and networks.
+Michael is a Chartered UK and European Patent Attorney, and his practice involves co-ordinating patent strategies worldwide, with a particular emphasis on quantum computing (hardware and software), cryptography, semiconductor and superconductor systems and software control systems for electronic devices and networks.

 Following achieving a first-class degree in physics, Michael pursued a research career at Exeter University, Chalmers University (Gothenburg, Sweden) and Trinity College Dublin.